germangb/rust-gameboy/README.md

 ## Usage

-Example usage using SDL for video and [Rodio] for audio.
+Example using SDL for video and [Rodio] for audio.

+(A simplified version of the full example in [native frontend])

 [Rodio]: https://github.com/tomaka/rodio
+[native frontend]: dmg-frontend/native/src/main.rs

 ```rust
 use dmg_lib::{